 Carmelite monk Fra' Filippo Lippi had an unfortunate soft spot for earthly pleasures, eloping with a nun from Prato and causing a huge scandal.
-Search out the artist's self-portrait as a podgy friar in Coronation of the Virgin (1439-47) and don't miss his later Madonna and Child with Two Angels (1460-65), an exquisite work that clearly influenced his pupil, Sandro Botticelli.
+Search out the artist's self-portrait as a podgy friar in Coronation of the Virgin (1439-47).

-Another related pair, brothers Antonio and Piero del Pollaiolo, fill Room 9, where their seven cardinal and theological values of 15th-century Florence - commissioned for the merchant's tribunal in Piazza della Signoria - burst forth with fantastic energy.
-More restrained are Piero's Portrait of Galeazzo Maria Sforza and Antonio's Portrait of a Lady in Profile.
+Another related pair, brothers Antonio and Piero del Pollaiolo, fill Room 9, where their seven cardinal and theological values of 15th-century Florence – commissioned for the merchant's tribunal in Piazza della Signoria – burst forth with fantastic energy.
+More restrained are Piero's Portrait of Galeazzo Maria Sforza (1471).

-Room 15 displays two early Florentine works by Leonardo da Vinci: the incomplete Adoration of the Magi (1481-82), drawn in red earth pigment, and his Annunciation (c 1472).
+Room 15 displays two early Florentine works by Leonardo da Vinci: the incomplete Adoration of the Magi (1481-82), drawn in red-earth pigment (removed for restoration wotrks at the time of writing), and his Annunciation (c 1472).

 Flemish & German Masters

-Rooms 20 to 23 house works by Northern Renaissance painters including Dürer (Adoration of the Magi; 1504), Lucas Cranach the Elder (Adam and Eve; 1528) and Hans Memling (Madonna and Child Enthroned With Two Angels; 1480).
+Rooms 20 to 23 house works by Northern Renaissance painters including Abrecht Dürer (Adoration of the Magi; 1504), and Lukas Cranach the Elder (Adam and Eve; 1528).

 High Renaissance to Mannerism

-Room 29 is notable for Parmigianino's oddly elongated Madonna of the Long Neck (1534-40), and subsequent rooms feature works by Paolo Veronese, Tintoretto, Rubens and Rembrandt.
-Don't miss Room 42, known as the Niobe Room, which was built to house a group of statues representing Niobe and her children.
+Beautifully renovated Room 42, the Niobe Room, was built to house a group of statues representing Niobe and her children.
 Discovered in a Roman vineyard in 1583 and brought to Florence in 1775, the works are 4th century BC Roman copies of Greek originals.